Sightseeing — and Coffee Sipping — in Super, Sleek Stockholm

 When sightseeing my way through Stockholm — which has a longer list of must-see attractions than any city in Scandinavia — I take full advantage of the local tradition of the fika — Sweden's ritual coffee break.

 Fika-fare includes coffee along with a snack or pastry — usually a cinnamon bun.
-You can get your fika-fix at just about any café or konditori (bakery) in Stockholm.
-Your coffee (usually with a refill) and a cinnamon bun will cost you about 30 kr (under $5).
-You'll see convenience stores advertising coffee and bun "to go" specials for 15 kr.
+You can get your fika-fix at practically any café or konditori (bakery) in Stockholm.
+While your coffee (usually with a refill) and a cinnamon bun will never cost you much, you'll see convenience stores advertising coffee and bun "to go" specials at a price no coffee lover on a budget can pass up.

-While at the palace, you can "kill two flies with one swat" (as they say here rather than "kill two birds with one stone") by dropping into the stunning Royal Armory.
-While royal armor and sword collections are a dime a dozen in Europe, Stockholm's is the most interesting and best-displayed collection I've seen anywhere in Europe.
+While at the palace, you can "kill two flies with one swat" (as they say here) by dropping into the stunning Royal Armory.
+While royal armor and sword collections are a dime a dozen in Europe, Stockholm's is the most interesting and best-displayed collection I've seen anywhere.
 The original 17th-century gear includes royal baby wear, outfits kings wore when they were killed in battle or assassinated, gowns representing royal fashion through the ages, and five centuries of royal Swedish armor — all wonderfully described in English.
 An added bonus is a basement lined with royal coaches (including coronation coaches), all well-preserved, richly decorated, and thoughtfully explained by an audioguide.

 The palace and its associated museums fill a corner of an island called Gamla Stan — Stockholm's old town.
 The rest of the island is filled with antique shops, street lanterns, painted ceilings, and surprises.
 Until the 1600s, all of Stockholm fit on Gamla Stan.
 Today, it's been given over to the tourists.
 Seemingly unaware that most of Stockholm's major attractions are elsewhere, the tourists seem to wander mesmerized by the Old World quaintness of Gamla Stan's main drag, Västerlånggatan.